16 Best Thanksgiving Horror Movies

 Blood Rage (1987)

 During Thanksgiving, many people go home to be with their family.
 In the slasher film Blood Rage, Todd (Mark Soper) escapes from a mental hospital on Thanksgiving day and journeys back home to be with his mother and brother.
-The thing is, Todd was framed for murder by his twin brother Terry (also played by Mark Soper), and Terry uses Todd’s escape as cover for a night of bloody killings.
-Blood Rage was a lesser-seen horror flick for years, but it eventually became something of a cult classic for the Thanksgiving season.
+The problem is, Todd was framed for murder by his twin brother Terry (also played by Mark Soper), and Terry uses Todd’s escape as cover for a night of bloody killings.
+Blood Rage was a lesser-seen horror flick for years, but it eventually became a cult classic for the Thanksgiving season.

 Addams Family Values (1993)

-The much darker and less campy sequel to 1991’s The Addams Family sees Wednesday (Cristina Ricci) and Pugsley (Jimmy Workman) sent off to summer camp, where the two Addams children are singled out and bullied for their weird, deathly appearances.
-Wednesday is originally cast as Pocahontas in the camp’s Thanksgiving play, and Pugsley is cast as a turkey.
+The much darker and less campy sequel to 1991’s The Addams Family sees Wednesday (Cristina Ricci) and Pugsley (Jimmy Workman) sent off to summer camp, where the two Addams children are bullied for their weird, deathly appearances.
+Wednesday is cast as Pocahontas in the camp’s Thanksgiving play, and Pugsley is cast as a turkey.
 Wednesday resists playing the role, but she eventually relents—so long as she can rain holy hell on the entire affair.

 Alien Abduction: Incident in Lake County (1998)

 Alien Abduction: Incident in Lake County is a TV movie and belongs to the very unique subgenre of alien/horror/Thanksgiving movies.
 This pseudo-documentary is presented as containing footage from the night the McPherson family disappeared.
-The McPhersons, a typical American family living in Lake County, MT, sit down for Thanksgiving dinner, only to be interrupted by an alien ship landing in a nearby field.
+The McPhersons, a typical American family living in Lake County, Montana, sit down for Thanksgiving dinner, only to be interrupted by an alien ship landing in a nearby field.
 Directed by Dean Alioto, it is a remake of his 1989 low-budget video The McPherson Tape.
-The documentary style confused people, many of whom insist that the 1989 original was authentic and that the remake was some sort of government disinformation attempt to “discredit” an actual documentary about an alien landing at Thanksgiving.
+The documentary style confused people, many of whom insisted that the 1989 original was authentic and that the remake was some sort of government disinformation attempt to “discredit” an actual documentary about an alien landing at Thanksgiving.

 Poultrygeist: Night of the Chicken Dead (2006)